AtanasovCode/planetoid-factoids/README.md

 ## Chose what planet you want to visit.
 ![](./src/assets/screenshots/earth.png)

 Chose the planet you want to visit by clicking on it on our homepage.
+Get taken to the facts page about the planet you wanna learn more about.

 ### See all the info you need about it.
 ![](./src/assets/screenshots/info.png)

+Did you know that even though Jupiter is the largest planet in our solar system, it's still less than 1,000 times the mass of the Sun?

-### Learn interesting facts about the planet, like it's radius and average temperature
+### Learn interesting facts about the planet, like it's radius and average temperature.
 ![](./src/assets/screenshots/facts.png)

+### Learn about the structure of each planet, see what they are made of.

 ![](./src/assets/screenshots/stucture-overview.png)

-## Learn what planets are made of.
+## Each planet is unique.
+Find out how the rocky planets differ from the gas giants.